Grant Resources

 Grant info:

-- Honor librarians who have made a positive impact at their school – Each year, up to 10 librarians are selected to receive a $5,000 cash award and a $750 travel stipend to attend a ceremony in their honor.
+- Honor librarians who have made a positive impact at their school – Each year, up to 10 librarians are selected to receive a $5,000 cash award.

-Deadline: The nomination form for the 2024 I Love My Librarian Awards will open in late Spring or early Summer in 2023.
+Deadline: The nomination form for the 2026 I Love My Librarian Awards will run from September 1 to December 15, 2025.

 - Check out these students’ short stories in Realistic Fiction by The Fantastic Fifteen.